ctrlcookie/AugmentedReality/README.md

 # AugmentedReality

 get on the AR train, dipshits, we can do this

+HYYYPPPPPEEEE
+theres no hype but there is?